patrickhancke/kbc-cloud-native-practical-case/lab-01-spring-boot/README.md

 Run it from Intellij and verify it's successful.

 ## Commit and tag
-Commit your work using the comment ``lab01`` and tag it with the same name.
+Commit your work: use the lab name as comment and tag it with the same name.
 Don't forget to push to Github.